-- Keeping their children at home if acutely unwell or infectious (to return to school 48 hours after last bout of diarrhoea and/or sickness; excluded from swimming for 2 weeks).

-- Referring to the school website for guidance and the following NHS link: Is my child too ill for school? - NHS (www.nhs.uk):

-- Any prescribed medication required for the child during the school day (i.e. an ad hoc course of antibiotics) must be handed to school office with the appropriate document completed and signed by the parent/carer.
-This form is link is available on the school website: "Parental Consent Form for Administering Medicine".

-- All medication on school premises must be in a labelled container as originally dispensed by the pharmacy and include the following information:

-- Pupil's name

-- Name of medication
+- Keeping their children at home if acutely unwell or infectious (to return to school 48 hours after last bout of diarrhoea and/or sickness; excluded from swimming for 2 weeks). - Referring to the school website for guidance and the following NHS link: Is my child too ill for school?
+NHS (www.nhs.uk): - Any prescribed medication required for the child during the school day (i.e. an ad hoc course of antibiotics) must be handed to school office with the appropriate document completed and signed by the parent/carer.
+This form is link is available on the school website: "Parental Consent Form for Administering Medicine". - The school will not administer medication prescribed three times per day, as this can be given to children both before and after school.
+The exception to this is if the child attends after school club until 6pm on a day that they require medicine. - The school will administer one dose of ad hoc medicine if prescribed four times a day. - All medication on school premises must be in a labelled container as originally dispensed by the pharmacy and include the following information: - o Pupil's name - o Name of medication - Dosage - Frequency of administration - Storage requirements (if important)

-- o Dosage

-- Frequency of administration

-- Storage requirements (if important)